bookofproofs/bookofproofs.github.io/_sources/history/19th-century/knaster.md

 **Bronisław Knaster** was a Polish mathematician who was known for his work in point-set topology.

 ### Mathematical Profile (Excerpt):
-* Bronisław's father, Ludwik Knaster, was a much respected hospital doctor in Warsaw, the head of the therapeutic clinic at the 'Baby Jesus' hospital and president of the Association of Physicians.
 * School education proved difficult for young Knaster who entered the first class of the Fourth Junior High School in 1902.
 * After the closure of this school in May 1908 and the arrest of many of its students, Knaster moved to the Second Boys Junior High School, at which he completed his school education in 1911 with a silver medal.
-* Knaster's father, however, had studied in Paris so it was natural for his son to follow suit.
-* One might imagine that Paris was an ideal city for someone to obtain an outstanding mathematical education but at this stage Knaster was looking to follow his father and obtain a medical degree.
-* Knaster married Maria Morska in Dabrowa near Tarnów in October 1914.
 * Knaster took a job in the Judicial Department of the Commissariat of the Fourth Civil Guard District of the City of Warsaw.
 * Knaster enrolled and began studying logic under Jan Lukasiewicz who had been invited to the new University of Warsaw when it reopened.
 * The first students to enter into this high powered mathematical environment were Knaster, Kazimierz Kuratowski and Stanisław Saks.